ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 **data** maps to the **payload.custom_details** field.
 **source** maps to **payload.source** field.

-## Map notification payload to Push Android destination
+## Transforming messages for Push Android
 {: #en-map-notificationpayload-destination-pushAndroid}

 **ibmenfcmbody** maps to the body of the messase sent to the FCM server.
 **ibmenfcmbody** is used only if **ibmenpushto** has a targeted Android device, otherwise it is ignored.
 If **ibmenfcmbody** is not specified, **ibmendefaultlong** is used as the notification body.

-## Map notification payload to Push IOS destination
+## Transforming messages for Push IOS
 {: #en-map-notificationpayload-destination-pushIOS}

 **ibmenapnsbody** maps to the body of the messase sent to the APNs server.